keithalewis/fms_sqlite/README.md

 Statements are used to act on databases.
 A statement is first [prepared](https://www3.sqlite.org/c3ref/prepare.html) by compiling the sql statement it is given.
+This is relatively expensive.

-Any parameters in the statement can be bound using `stmt::bind`.
+Any parameters in the statement can be bound using `stmt::bind`. this is relatively inexpensive.
 The results of the query are returned row-by-row using (`sqlite3_step`)[https://www3.sqlite.org/c3ref/step.html].

 ```
 sqlite::db db(""); // create an in-memory database
-sqlite::stmt stmt(db); // calls operator sqlite*() on db
+sqlite::stmt stmt(db); // calls operator sqlite3*() on db
 stmt.prepare("CREATE TABLE t (a INT, b REAL, c TEXT)");
 stmt.step(); // execute statement